migueldeicaza/SwiftTerm/README.md

 This is a port of my original [XtermSharp](https://github.com/migueldeicaza/XtermSharp), which was itself based on [xterm.js](https://xtermjs.org).
-At this point, I consider SwiftTerm to be a more advanced terminal emulator that both of those (modulo Selection/Accessibility) as it handles UTF, Unicode and grapheme clusters better than those and has a more complete coverage of terminal emulation.
+At this point, I consider SwiftTerm to be a more advanced terminal emulator than both of those (modulo Selection/Accessibility) as it handles UTF, Unicode and grapheme clusters better than those and has a more complete coverage of terminal emulation.
 XtermSharp is generally attempting to keep up.